freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 disabling the DHCP server and assigning a static IP address to the Admin Workstation instead.

-Disable DHCP Server on the LAN Interface
+Disable DHCP server on the LAN interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To disable DHCP, navigate to **Services ▸ DHCPv4 ▸ [LAN]** in the Web GUI.